 Go Solar!
 Go Clean Energy!

-Thirty-nine of Indiana’s congregations are now solar congregations.
-One of Indiana’s newest solar congregation as of December 2017 is Irvington Presbyterian Church on the Eastside of Indianapolis, and whose solar panels and roof are featured above with Senior Pastor Robert Heimlich.
+Over 50 of Indiana’s congregations are now solar congregations.
+One of our favorite solar congregations is Irvington Presbyterian Church on the Eastside of Indianapolis, and whose solar panels were installed in 2017 thanks to inspiration from H-IPL, and whose panels and roof are featured above with Senior Pastor Robert Heimlich.

 Receive acknowledgment for your congregations hard work!